CompHound/CompHoundInv/CompHoundInv/README.md

 2. Copy add-in dll file to one of following locations:

-    - Anywhere, then *.addin file <Assembly> setting should be updated to the full path including the dll name
+    - Anywhere, then *.addin file <Assembly> setting should be updated to the full path including the dll name.
-    - Inventor <InstallPath>\bin\ folder, then *.addin file <Assembly> setting should be the dll name only: <AddInName>.dll
+    - Inventor <InstallPath>\bin\ folder, then *.addin file <Assembly> setting should be the dll name only: <AddInName>.dll.
-    - Inventor <InstallPath>\bin\XX folder, then *.addin file <Assembly> setting shoule be a relative path: XX\<AddInName>.dll
+    - Inventor <InstallPath>\bin\XX folder, then *.addin file <Assembly> setting shoule be a relative path: XX\<AddInName>.dll.

-3. Copy.addin manifest file to one of following locations:
+3. Copy.addin manifest file to one of the following locations:

     - Inventor Version Dependent
     ```